DevDavido/performance-audit-plugin/README.md

 - If you use a UNIX based OS [these dependencies are required](https://github.com/puppeteer/puppeteer/blob/main/docs/troubleshooting.md#chrome-headless-doesnt-launch-on-unix)

 ## Impact on server
 Please keep in mind that Performance Audit uses Lighthouse internally in order to perform performance audits in the background for every Matomo tracked URL within the last 1 month.
-If the Matomo installation has more than 10,000 tracked URLs within the last 1 month, it's suggested to either reduce the number of performed audit iterations in the website settings, group URLs in website settings or increase the server resources.
-For Matomo installations with over 100,000 tracked URLs within the last 1 month, this plugin architecture is rather unsuitable and therefor not recommended.
+If the Matomo installation has more than 10,000 tracked unique URLs within the last 1 month, it's suggested to either reduce the number of performed audit iterations in the website settings, group URLs in website settings or increase the server resources.
+For Matomo installations with over 100,000 tracked unique URLs within the last 1 month, this plugin architecture is rather unsuitable and therefor not recommended.

 ## Screenshots
 ### Dashboard